sourcehut-mirrors/fennel-ls/README.md

       "op-with-no-arguments": true,
       "multival-in-middle-of-call": true
     },
+    "native-libraries": []
     "extra-globals": ""
   }
 }
 ```

 extra-globals: Space separated list of allowed global identifiers; in addition to a set of predefined lua globals.

+version: one of lua51, lua52, lua53, or lua54.

+native-libraries: either [] or ["tic80"] for now.
+This setting controls which extra documentation fennel-ls can load in to your environment.

 Your editor can send these settings using one of these two methods:
 * The client sends an `initialize` request with the structure `{initializationOptions: {"fennel-ls": {...}}, ...}`